-Many of the show’s scenes were filmed in some of the city’s most dramatic locations and a bustling tourist trade catering to fans of the show has sprouted rapidly in the last few years.
+Many of the show’s scenes were filmed in some of Dubrovnik’s most dramatic locations and a bustling tourist trade catering to fans of the show has sprouted rapidly in the last few years.

-My heart sank because, thanks to a couple of tours in Iraq/Afghanistan, my Army vet husband does not do crowds.
-I knew I would not be able to recreate for him the wonderful first experience I’d had in Old Town Dubrovnik.
+My heart sinks because, thanks to a couple of tours in Iraq/Afghanistan, my Army vet husband does not do crowds.
+I know I won’t be able to recreate for him the wonderful first experience I had in Old Town Dubrovnik.

-But he was a trooper for a few hours as we walked the city walls, strolled the Stradun and settled in for a cold beer at Buza Bar (my favorite spot overlooking the sea).
+But he’s a trooper for a few hours as we walk the city walls, stroll the Stradun and settle in for a cold beer at Buza Bar (my favorite spot overlooking the sea).

-Eventually, we decided to break from the crowds, pick up some provisions and retreat to our gorgeous terrace for a little peace and quiet and a toast to our final night in Croatia.
+Eventually, we decide to break from the crowds, pick up some provisions and retreat to our gorgeous terrace for a little peace and quiet and a toast to our final night in Croatia.